baichen318/arch-explorer/artifacts/fig2/README.md

 - Execution *w.* partial benchmarks

-    If users do not reconfigure benchmarks in the docker image, users can still conduct experiments with following instructions.
+    If users do not reconfigure benchmarks in the docker image, users can still conduct experiments with the following instructions.

 	```bash
 	$ ./exp_fig2_partial_benchmarks.sh